Last Updated Date: May 2018

 - Improving communication and disclosures relating to Essentra and its international business activities

-- The fulfilment of customer orders and the processing of payment details
+- The fulfillment of customer orders and the processing of payment details

 Please note that some countries outside the EEA may not offer the same level of legal protection for personal data as countries within the EEA.
 Where we need to transfer your data to entities in any countries outside the EEA, We have procedures in place to ensure your personal data is protected to the same standard as if it was being processed within the EEA.
 We will take all steps reasonably necessary to ensure that such data is treated securely in accordance with this policy and in accordance with applicable data privacy laws.